AakrutiAI vs Canva: Which is better for YouTube thumbnails?

 Where AakrutiAI wins

 AakrutiAI is built for one job: turning a video into a thumbnail that earns the click.
 It takes a YouTube URL, reads the content, writes a hook line matched to the video, and composites your face with the right expression — all in under 2 minutes.
 Canva can make beautiful thumbnails, but it takes 30-60 minutes of manual work per thumbnail; AakrutiAI takes 2.
 Face consistency is a bigger differentiator than it sounds — a 200-video backlog looks like one creator's channel when the face is locked, and like 200 different AI approximations when it isn't.
-For Indian creators, INR pricing with UPI checkout removes the friction of dollar-converted billing that Canva still uses, and niche-specific templates (gaming, finance, cooking) are tuned for the visual language Indian creators actually use.
+AakrutiAI bills you in your local currency (INR via UPI/cards in India, USD via international cards globally) instead of forcing a dollar-converted invoice, and the niche-specific templates (gaming, finance, cooking) are tuned for the visual language creators in each category actually use.

 Who should pick which